ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/customize-formatting.md

     * When `alignMultiLineQueries = true`

         ```ballerina
-        int[] numsReversed = from int i in nums
+        int[] numsReversed = from int j in nums
-                order by i descending
+                             order by j descending
-                select i;
+                             select ;
         ```

 ## Example Configuration